-Eligibility requirements for Need-Based Scholarships
+Eligibility requirements for Family Assistance Scholarships

 - a.
-The PROFILE must be submitted before March 1 for the fall semester, and by December 1 for the spring semester.
-A student that does not submit the PROFILE before these deadlines will not be guaranteed that needbased aid will be available. - b.
-Continued eligibility for need-based financial aid requires a minimum GPA of 2.0. - c.
-All need-based scholarships will be evaluated annually, requiring the PROFILE to be submitted each year; - d.
-A student may receive need-based scholarships for a maximum of 12 semesters (including summer semesters) while working toward the first Bachelor's degree.
+The FFP must be submitted by June 1 for the fall semester, and by December 1 for the spring semester. - b.
+Continued eligibility for Family Assistance Scholarships requires a minimum GPA of 2.6. - c.
+All Family Assistance Scholarships will be evaluated annually, requiring the FFP to be submitted each year; - d.
+A student may receive Family Assistance Scholarships for a maximum of 12 semesters (including summer semesters) while working toward the first Bachelor's degree.